arusdef/OpenCSAM/pdf-reports/README.md

 Parses PDF documents and extract data and metadata in a plain text format.
 The parsing is done using the Tika parser [tika-python](https://github.com/chrismattmann/tika-python).

+Although no Word documents were ingested during the prototype phase, parsing these follows a similar process as outlined [here](https://tika.apache.org/0.5/formats.html).

 Run the script `./plaintext.py` from the command line.
 It will create a `plaintext` folder and save the parsed text from the PDF documents into it.

 ***